Create a UI by using XAML Designer

 Turn on/off snapping to gridlines

-If snapping to gridlines is enabled, when you drag an element on the artboard, the element tends to align with the closest horizontal and vertical gridlines.
+If snapping to gridlines is enabled, an element tends to align with the closest horizontal and vertical gridlines when you drag it onto the artboard.

 Toggle artboard background